zk-pycode/Shaping_LCE_Diffusion/README.md

 A branchless clamp-and-deplete gate holds those nodes at 'mu = 1' while cumulative injected volume is below budget, then releases them to diffuse freely once the budget is spent (dome rises, then flattens).

 Anisotropic hyperelasticity.
-The solvent concentration
+The solvent concentration and swelling stretch are

 ```
 phi   = k_phi * mu